Stellarica/Stellarica/CONTRIBUTING.md

-# **Contributing To *Minecraft Starship Plugin***
+# Contributing to Minecraft Starship Plugin

-# Pull Requests
-1. The owner of this repository considers spaces for indentations the act of a person who is 'pure evil', so please use the TAB key instead.
-2. Always comment your code and use appropriate names for functions/variables/et cetera so that the pull request is easier to be reviewed.
-3. Provide a suitable title and description for your pull request.
+1. Do not use spaces for indentation.
-4. Do not use * when importing.
+2. Do not use * when importing.

-Thank you.
+3. Use descriptive variable names.
+4. If the purpose of a line can not be explained in 1 sentence, it's too long.

-If you have any queries, please consult the [Discord Server](https://discord.gg/yhduWCPCrU "Discord Server").
+If you have any queries, please ask in the [MSP Discord Server](https://discord.gg/yhduWCPCrU "MSP Discord Server").